zaxymelkt/kny/content/kny/Systems - Universal/Combat/Martial Arts/Martial Art Index.md

 During the later tiers of [[#Tier 4]] through [[#Tier 6]], a Character may select between [[#Tree 3]] and [[#Tree 1]] or [[#Tree 2]]

+## Levels

+The Levels found within the various Skill Trees take over from each other: meaning that a Level 1 moved to Level 2, will only function at Level 2 of that skill.

+---
 ## Tier 1
 ### Tree 1